 Under normal circumstances, the PCB design is printed indirectly on the board.
-It can be printed on glossy paper, magazine paper, or photo paper.
-You must make use of a photocopying machine or a laser printer for PCB printing.
+It can be printed on glossy, magazine, or photo paper.
+It would be best to use a photocopying machine or a laser printer for PCB printing.

-1. Customize your desired circuit board that you will need for the PCB printing.
+1. Customize desired circuit board that you will need for the PCB printing.

 2. When you might have finished designing your circuit board, you can then iron the design you have printed over the copper side of your PCB.
 This procedure will ensure that the ink is transferred as it should.